 Andrea Espinosa, currently serves as the Diversity, Equity and Inclusion (DEI) Coordinator for Tri-City Mental Health Authority.
 Since 2013, Ms. Espinosa has worked in public mental health serving historically underserved and underrepresented communities.
 Her background includes prevention and early intervention, outpatient support in behavioral health care and community outreach and engagement.
-She has been tasked to support all committees and councils to strengthen community connections and bridge gaps to effectively deliver services across different cultural groups.
+She has been tasked to strengthen community connections and bridge gaps to effectively deliver services across different cultural groups.